DerekZhang0000/DerekZhang0000/README.md

 ## About me
 <p>I am a Computer Science Student at the University of Kansas.
 I am most comfortable with Python, C++, and Go, though I have experience with many more languages and tools.
 I also run my own business, <a href="https://www.datablu.net">DataBlu</a>, which specializes in building custom software for small businesses.
 I am especially interested in AI and Machine Learning

-I am also planning on attending graduate school at the University of Kansas and conducting a thesis concerning artificial intelligence.</p>
+I am also planning on obtaining a Master's in Computer Science with a specialization on artificial intelligence or machine learning.</p>

 ## What I'm doing
 - Sportsbetting AI